showbhitjain/TUM_SJ_ObstacleAvoidanceLib/README.md

 ```

 There's no need for including the include directories of `TUM_SJ_ObstacleAvoidanceLib` explicitly; by linking to `${TUM_SJ_ObstacleAvoidanceLib}` the include directories are automatically set correctly.
-There is no need to mention required path in find_package if the library was installed by default to `/usr/local`
+There is no need to mention required path in find_package if the library was installed by default to `/usr/local`. `PCL_OPTIMIZATION_FLAGS` are required to ensure compatibility with the `AndreiUtils` library, as it relies on the same Eigen alignment and optimization settings used by PCL.